SiddhantGahlot/SiddhantGahlot/README.md

 💻 I'm passionate about software development and have hands-on experience in Python, C, C++, JAVA, and SQL.

-🛠️ I'm currently interning as a Python Programmer at CodeAlpha.
+🛠️ I'm currently interning as a Python Programmer at CodeAlpha and MyDailyWork.

 🧠 I’m always eager to learn new technologies and improve my skills in software development and problem-solving.